 Rome.
-The Cyber Security Foundation has been officially included in the European Union Transparency Register, a recognition that attests to its role as a qualified interlocutor in the processes of consultation and participation in European policies.
+The Cyber Security Foundation has been officially included in the European Union Transparency Register, a recognition that attests to its role as a qualified interlocutor in the consultation and participation processes for European policies.

 A milestone that confirms the Foundation's vocation to contribute in an active and structured way to the definition of European strategies on cybersecurity, the fight against digital crime and the protection of personal data.